Follow these steps during the scoping phase of your project:

 Once a liaison is assigned to your project, coordinate with that liaison directly to get permit-specific questions answered.
 Find additional contact information for the liaisons in the WSDOT Global Address List in MS Outlook.

 Contractors should go through the WSDOT project engineer and environmental coordinator before contacting the liaisons.
-Once a project has an assigned liaison, contractors may contact the liaisons directly with questions while cc’ing the WSDOT environmental coordinator.
+Once a project has an assigned liaison, contractors may contact the liaisons directly with questions while cc’ing the WSDOT environmental coordinator and the MAPP coordinator.

 MAPP@wsdot.wa.gov